What is Herpes (HSV)?

 Taking anti-HSV medications greatly reduces the risk of passing herpes on to partners.

 For HIV positive guys the effects of herpes flare-ups may be magnified making outbreaks more severe, this is due to a weaker immune system.
-Herpes can also increase the amount of viral load in your cum, making it easier to pass HIV on to partners.
+Herpes can also increase the amount of viral load in your semen, making it easier to pass HIV on to partners.

 Where can I test?